ScottPlot/ScottPlot.NET/content/quickstart/notebook/index.md

 ---
-Title: Plotting Data in .NET Interactive Notebooks
+Title: Plot Data in .NET Interactive Notebooks
-description: How to plot data using ScottPlot in a .NET Polyglot notebook
+description: How to use ScottPlot to visualize data in .NET Polyglot notebooks
 url: "quickstart/notebook"
 ---

 [.NET Interactive Notebooks](https://github.com/dotnet/interactive)  (polyglot notebooks) allow programmers to work with data in an interactive environment.
 To get started using ScottPlot to display data in a .NET notebook, install the [.NET Interactive Notebooks extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode), create a new `quickstart.ipynb` file, then add the following:

-### Prepare the Notebook
+### Setup

+Add the following to the top of your notebook to add the ScottPlot NuGet package to your notebook and make it easy to display plots inline:

 ```cs
 // Install the ScottPlot NuGet package